-The Chaplaincy team consists of our College Pastor Dan Nott and our School Chaplains Fiona Griffiths, Saskia Hill and Joel Rutherford who work across both campuses to provide a safe point of contact for our young people to connect with at school.
+The Chaplaincy team consists of our College Pastor Saskia Hill and our School Chaplains Fiona Griffiths, Kym Lam Sam and Joel Rutherford who work across all campuses to provide a safe point of contact for our young people to connect with at school.

 They provide a listening ear, caring presence, and a message of hope.
 They care for all students and offer support spiritually and emotionally as needed.
 As the chaplaincy team, they work on the ground level available for students to talk to, often through casual conversations in the playground.

-Along with a team of staff and students, the chaplaincy team offers programs and voluntary spiritual groups for students to participate; including prayer groups, guys and girls devotional groups and adapted programs such as the Shine and Strength programs.
+Along with a team of staff and students, the chaplaincy team offers programs and voluntary spiritual groups that our students participate in including prayer groups, guys and girls devotional groups and adapted programs such as the ‘Shine’ and ‘Strength’ programs.
 The Chaplaincy team is also responsible for our School Chapel services, where our students get to hear from a range of dynamic speakers every week.

 At Brisbane Christian College we see the advantage of working as a team.
 The Chaplaincy team works very closely with the College Counsellor, College Management Team and teachers to assist.